youtype/mypy_boto3_builder/docs/README.md

   this package is based on top of his work
 - [black](https://github.com/psf/black) developers for an awesome formatting tool
 - [mypy](https://github.com/python/mypy) for doing all dirty work for us
+- [pyright](https://github.com/microsoft/pyright) team for the new era of typed Python